Upper-Level Writing (ULW) Requirement

 • BIOL 268w: Laboratory in Molecular, Cell and Developmental Biology

-• PHLT 394E: Emergency Medicine Internship - contingent on approval of final paper by the track coordinator.
-Send a copy of the final paper to the biology advisor upon course completion.
-See the list of track coordinators and contacts on the Biology Deparpartment Advising Webpage.
+*This course is contingent on approval of the final paper by the track coordinator.
+Students should send a copy of the final paper to the biology advisor upon course completion.
+See the list of track coordinators and contacts on our advising page.

 One, Two, or Four-Credit Writing Intensive Courses

 Instruction of these courses is a collaboration between the Writing, Speaking, and Argument Center and the Department of Biology faculty.
-Registration of a parent lecture course is not required.
+Registration of a parent lecture course is not required:

-• WRTG 273/277 (2-credits): Communicating your Professional Identity (cross-disciplinary)
+• WRTG 273/277 (two credits): Communicating your Professional Identity (cross-disciplinary)

-• BIOL 274w/WRTG 262 (4-credits): What Do You Mean I Can't Do That?
+• BIOL 274w/WRTG 262 (four credits): What Do You Mean I Can't Do That?
 Learning to Write Like an "Insider" in Your Discipline(s)

 Four-Credit (4.00) Labs with ULW Component Included